P-S-Harinithin/P-S-Harinithin/README.md

 ### 🧵 WEAVER-PRO

-JavaScript-based web project created to transform a practical business idea into a digital product.
+A JavaScript-based web project created to transform a practical business idea into a digital product.

 `JavaScript` `Web Development`